monkoose/DoNe/README.md

 - **`:DoNe reload`** - hot-reloads defold project
 - **`:DoNe fetch`** - fetches project dependencies
 - **`:DoNe annotate`** - collects dependency annotations for improved autocompletion and documentation.
-You may need to restart lsp to get them in the current neovim session.
+You may need to restart
+LSP client to get them in the current neovim session.
 - **`:DoNe clear`** - removes annotations of all dependencies (useful when you change projects, so autocompletion wouldn't show them)
 - **`:DoNe actions`** - lists all available commands accepted by defold editor (it can be used with `lua require('done.remote').actions(<cmd-name>)`)
 - **`:DoNe delete_server_pipe`** - if neovim started as an external editor with instructions below and `servername=$HOME/.cache/nvim/defold.pipe`,